Writing assignments? Here’s a few important things to remember:

-- Create a note-taking system to avoid unintentional plagiarism.
-This system should be able to tell you; (a) what notes are from which sources, and (b) whether your notes are direct quotes, paraphrased sections or general reflections.
+- It is worth creating a note-taking system to avoid unintentional plagiarism.
+This system should be able to tell you; (a) what notes are from which sources, and (b) whether your notes are direct quotes or general reflections.
 The system will help you to keep track of your literature sources.

 - Make sure that you write your reference list in accordance with your School’s referencing guidelines.
-Refer to your course handbook and/or Studynet pages for more information.
+Refer to your course handbook for more information.

 - When writing your assignment, you must work alone and do not share your work with your friends.
 At times you may want to share your work to help one-another, but this can heavily increase the risk of collusion.
 Collusion (a form of academic misconduct) occurs when students work together to gain an unfair advantage.
 Proven academic misconduct carries severe consequences.

 - Make sure that you arrive at your exam room no later than 15 minutes before the published start time, or 30 minutes before-hand for the larger halls.
 There is no entry to the exam room after the published exam time, so don’t be late!

-- Do not bring any revision notes with you to the examination; also make sure that you do not have any writings or drawings on your body (e.g. on the palm of your hand).
+- Do not bring any revision notes with you to exams; also make sure that you do not have any writings or drawings on your body (e.g. on the palm of your hand).

-- Try and leave your mobile phone at home; if you must bring your mobile phone to the exam, remember to turn your mobile phone off and leave it where advised by the Invigilators.
-Also, check to make sure that no alarms are set for during the exam time.
+- Try and leave your mobile phone at home; if you must bring your mobile phone to an exam, remember to turn your mobile phone off and leave it in the container provided.
+Also check to make sure that no alarms are set for during the exam time.

-- When taking the exam, plan accordingly to make sure that you use the time effectively.
+- When taking an exam, plan accordingly to make sure that you use your time effectively.
 When the Invigilator says that time is up, you must stop writing immediately.